Legal tender: Scotland and Northern Ireland

 Royal Mint coins are legal tender in Scotland and Northern Ireland, but no banknotes are.
-Scottish and Northern Irish banknotes are legal currency and widely accepted, but are not legal tender anywhere in the UK.
+Scottish and Northern Irish banknotes are widely accepted but are not legal tender anywhere in the UK.

 History

-In the 19th century, gold coins were legal tender to any amount, but silver coins were not legal tender for sums over 2 pounds nor bronze for sums over 1 shilling.
+In the 19th century, gold coins were legal tender to any amount, but silver coins were not legal tender for sums over £2 nor bronze for sums over 1 shilling.
 This provision was retained in revised form at the introduction of decimal currency, and the Coinage Act 1971 laid down that coins denominated above 10 pence became legal tender for payment not exceeding 10 pounds, non-bronze coins denominated not more than 10 pence became legal tender for payment not exceeding 5 pounds, and bronze coins became legal tender for payment not exceeding 20 pence.